-Customer awareness about the importance of protecting their personal information and privacy concerns relating to their use of wireless, Internet, and email services, in particular, continues to increase.
+Customer awareness about the importance of protecting their personal information, and privacy considerations relating to their use of our services continues to increase.
 This has attracted the attention of lawmakers and regulators.
 Changes to privacy laws have been proposed in a number of Canadian jurisdictions.
-There has also been increased regulatory scrutiny over the use, collection, and disclosure of personal information in Canada.
+There has also been increased regulatory scrutiny over the use, collection and disclosure of personal information in Canada.
 Our continued focus in this area aligns with our Strategic Imperative to champion the customer experience.